nicoletibaldi/petsy/README.md

 - [ ] New account creation, login, and guest/demo login
 - [ ] Smooth, bug-free navigation
 - [ ] Adequate seed data to demonstrate the site's features (using Petfinder API)
-- [ ] The minimally necessary features for an Etsy-inspired site: ability to create a listing, view listings by category, and select a pet to add to favorites (equivalent to "cart" on the traditional Etsy site, "checkout" will be contacting the rescue organization)
+- [ ] The minimally necessary features for an Etsy-inspired site: view listings by category, view detailed pet page, and select a pet to add to favorites (equivalent to "cart" on the traditional Etsy site, "checkout" will be contacting the rescue organization)
 - [ ] Hosting on Heroku
 - [ ] CSS styling that is satisfactorily visually appealing
 - [ ] A production README, replacing this README